Blood Pudding Press will soon be accepting submissions for its latest poetry chapbook contest!

 Blood Pudding Press is an itty bitty indie press handled by one woman (poet/publisher/artist Juliet Cook) and does not particularly care whether or not other poets are academic, non-academic, outsider writers, indie writers or part of any specific writing scene, as long as they are active in their own way – and passionately entwined in artistic creation, writing, and reading (more than just their own poetry).

 Blood Pudding Press cares about poetic individuals (and collaborators) with their own unique writing stylistics and experimentation.
-The press is open to oodles of different styles, but some of its primary interests (content-wise) involve mind and body, overly personal, oddly emotional, dark/light hybrids, abstract art, quirky humor, contemporary horror alterations, kinky amalgamations, grotesque treats, flirty, volatile, and possibly contradictory.
+The press is open to different styles, but some of its primary interests involve mind and body, overly personal, oddly emotional, confessional, dark/light hybrids, abstract art, quirky humor, contemporary horror alterations, kinky amalgamations, grotesque treats, and volatility.

 Blood Pudding Press likes the number 3 (and 13) so…